ChalmersGU-data-structure-courses/dsabook/src/E09-space-requirements.md

 half of the pointers are "wasted" NULL values that serve only to indicate tree structure, but which do not provide access to new data.

-In many languages (such as Java or JavaScript), the most typical implementation is not to store any actual data in a node, but rather a pointer to the data record.
+In many languages (such as Java or Javascript), the most typical implementation is not to store any actual data in a node, but rather a pointer to the data record.
 In this case, each node will typically store three pointers, all of which are overhead, resulting in an overhead